gitlabhq/gitlabhq/doc/integration/shibboleth.md

     SetHandler shib
   </Location>
 ```
-exclude shibboleth urls from rewriting, add "RewriteCond %{REQUEST_URI} !/Shibboleth.sso" and "RewriteCond %{REQUEST_URI} !/shibboleth-sp", config should look like this:
+exclude shibboleth URLs from rewriting, add "RewriteCond %{REQUEST_URI} !/Shibboleth.sso" and "RewriteCond %{REQUEST_URI} !/shibboleth-sp", config should look like this:
 ```
   #apache equivalent of nginx try files
   RewriteEngine on